Halakhic Prenuptial Agreement | Center for Women's Justice

 It addresses the halakhic challenges of both get refusal (when a spouse is unwilling to grant a get) and aginut (when a spouse is unable to grant a get).

-Suitable for those marrying through the Israeli Rabbinate, as well as for those marrying in private halakhic ceremonies
+For those marrying via the Israeli Rabbinate or those marrying in private halakhic ceremonies

-No need to sign in front of a notary & no need to appear in court
+No need for a notary & no need to appear in court

 It's mutual,